astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/jobsinterviews/interviews.md

-I've spoken with a lot of HR people and tech directors alike, and they all seem to agree: your attitude is more important than how good you are at coding; it's how the process of you solve the problems, react to adversity, and show your personality in general.
+I've spoken with a lot of HR people and tech directors alike, and they all seem to agree: your attitude is more important than how good you are at coding.
+It's how you show the process of how you solve the problem, react to adversity, and show your personality in general.

 You might get asked things like:
 - What is a time when you made a mistake and how did you fix it?
 - Let's say you're behind on a project.
 How do you rectify the situation?
 - Name one time you were challenged and how you overcame the challenge.
-- et cetera, et cetera.

 I always hate these questions.
 It's hard to think on the spot (maybe I just need to prep more.. guilty!) and for instance, I rarely find myself behind